How to sing I Don't Want To Miss A Thing

 COMMUNITY AVG SCORE

-Most users struggle with the high sustain.
+Most users struggle with the high sustained notes.

 Song DNA